sourav-bk/Golang/Goroutines&Channel.md

  Go handles concurrency using the CSP(Communicating Sequential Processes) model.

- CSP model is formal mathematical model/theory for describing collection of independent, sequential processes how data will share in the concurrent systems.
+ CSP model is formal mathematical model/theory for describing collection of independent sequential processes, how data will share in the concurrent systems.

  Its follow that, do not share memory directly, share memory by Communicating.